Click here to read “Nuclear Energy in the Northwest: Today and Tomorrow”

 U.S. nuclear energy generation should remain approximately steady, however, with the completion of five reactors that are scheduled to bring 5,618 megawatts of capacity to the grid during the next five years.
 (Another 67 new reactors are being built in 15 countries.
 Some of these countries, such as the United Arab Emirates, are building their first reactors.
 Others, such as China and India, already have made a significant commitment to nuclear energy.)

-Additionally, the nationwide push for carbon-free electricity and federal and private investment in the development of small modular reactors have resulted in further consideration of nuclear power as a generation resource.
+The nationwide push for carbon-free electricity and federal and private investment in the development of small modular reactors have resulted in further consideration of nuclear power as a generation resource.
 Small modular reactors are factory fabricated nuclear generators, built and installed according to standardized designs.

 Read more about SMRs and the Carbon Free Power Project.